JedWatson/react-select/README.md

 ## Usage

 React-Select generates a hidden text field containing the selected value, so you can submit it as part of a standard form.
+You can also listen for changes with the `onChange` event property.

 Options should be provided as an `Array` of `Object`s, each with a `value` and `label` property for rendering and searching.

+When the value is changed, `onChange(newValue, [selectedOptions])` will fire.

 ```
 var Select = require('react-select');